 Consider “elderly” as an example.
 “Elderly” is often indicative of frailty and weakness.
 Being called elderly isn’t exactly a compliment or a goal one aspires to.

 In contrast to “elderly,” however, the term “elder” implies a position of esteemed respect.
 Think about this within church circles and different cultures.
-“Elders” are sought and respected for the experience and guidance the can offer.
+“Elders” are sought and respected for the experience and guidance they can offer.
 To be an elder is in many ways a coveted position.
+We’ll explore this more later on in our article.

 How Old is Elderly?